alirezakazemipour/A2C-SIL-TF2/README.md

 This repository is a TensorFlow2 implementation of **Self-Imitation Learning (SIL)** with **Synchronous Advantage Actor-Critic (A2C)** as the backbone of action-selection policy.

 In short, the SIL builds on the intuition that good past experiences should be exploited more and consequently driving to deep exploration.
-Thus, the SIL is responsible to improve exploitation of good past decisions and is an auxiliary module that can be added to any action-selection policy.
+Thus, the SIL is responsible to improve the exploitation of good past decisions and is an auxiliary module that can be added to any action-selection policy.

-The paper "Self-Imitation Learning" by Oh et al, combines the SIL with the synchronous version of Advantage Actor-Critic method and showed that the SIL is applicable to any other Actor-Critic methods like Proximal Policy Optimization (PPO).
+The paper "Self-Imitation Learning" by Oh et al, combines the SIL with the synchronous version of the Advantage Actor-Critic method and showed that the SIL is applicable to any other Actor-Critic methods like Proximal Policy Optimization (PPO).

-This repository follows the same procedure of the paper and produced results are obtained by combining the SIL with the A2C.
+This repository follows the same procedure as the paper and produced results are obtained by combining the SIL with the A2C.

 ## Demo